MetOffice/simulation-systems/source/WorkingPractices/testing.rst

         python3 $UMDIR/SimSys_Scripts/suite_report.py -S <workflow path>

-    If this is a regular problem then get in touch with the :ref:`SSD team <ssd>` so we can investigate.
+    If this is a regular problem then get in touch with the :ref:`SSD team <simIT>` so we can investigate.
 Thanks.